 Fees: Current Fee Schedule

-2.Any other specific pre-requisites for individual courses taken for program completion.
+*Other specific pre-requisites for individual courses taken for program completion.

 *Note: For transfer into degree programs in this field, degree granting institutions might require other pre-requisites than required for entrance into NLC’s Humanities Certificate.
 All students planning to do a bachelor's degree should ensure that they have met the entrance requirements of the receiving institution.